 “Where did you get them?”
 I asked.
 “Ssshhhhhh” she put her finger to her lips and twirled again.

 The 2nd World War was in full swing and for weeks we had suffered shortages.
 Silk was used in the manufacturing of parachutes and powder bags for naval guns.
 The British Government seized all stock of raw silk available.
-Any silk stockings still available in the shops were sold out within hours.
-Foodwise, bacon, sugar, tea, butter and meat were rationed first and many more products later.
+Any silk stockings still available in the shops were sold quickly.
+Bacon, sugar, tea, butter and meat were rationed first and many more products later.
 No bananas were available at all – so many young children didn’t even see a banana until after the war.

 But stockings, stockings were the hardest to accept.
 No self-respecting lady would be caught outside the house without her hosiery.
 It was like leaving the house without underwear.
 This was one shortage that ladies tried desperately to avoid.